pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

         EndPos : gene end postion (refGene hg19);

-        #Var : the number of variants assigned to the gene according to different strategies (physically nearby SNPs for eDESE:dist, gene-level eQTLs (also are variants) for eDESE:gene, isoform-level eQTLs (also are variants) for eDESE:isoform);
+        #Var : the number of variants assigned to the gene according to different strategies (physically nearby variants for eDESE:dist, gene-level eQTLs (also are variants) for eDESE:gene, isoform-level eQTLs (also are variants) for eDESE:isoform);

         Group : the identifier of LD block which the gene belong to;

-        ECSP : the p value of effective chi-square test (without conditioning on gene expression profiles);
+        ECSP : the p-value of effective chi-square test (without conditioning on gene expression profiles);

-        CondiECSP : the p value of gene by performing the conditional effective chi-square test;
+        CondiECSP : the p-value of gene by performing the conditional effective chi-square test;

         GeneScore : the tissue selective score of the gene by the end of the iterative procedure;